alexkaufman06/rails-blogger/README.md

 # Rails Blogger
-This is an blogging app I built using Ruby on Rails.
+This is an blogging app I built in 6 hours at Epicodus using Ruby on Rails.
 [View Site Here](https://rails--blogger.herokuapp.com/)
 ## Setup Instructions:
 ### Gems Used:
 ```